zenna/Lens.jl/README.md

 [![Build Status](https://travis-ci.org/zenna/Lens.jl.svg?branch=master)](https://travis-ci.org/zenna/Lens.jl)

-Lens.jl is a simple Julia package which makes it easy to dynamically inspect and extract values deep within your program, with minimal interference to the program itself.
+Lens.jl is a simple Julia package which makes it easy to dynamically inspect and extract values deep within a program, with minimal interference to the program itself.

 The philosophy of Lens is that observation should not imply interference.
 A running program is like a machine; there are many possible things we might like to know about its behaviour, but we want a clean interface that doesn't require us to mutate our machine in order to observe it.